 A program leader meets a club of more than 20 girls weekly for an hour of hands-on, informal STEM after school programs—aligned with state and national standards—at each school.

-In Spring 2013, Girlstart recruited and trained 34 preservice teachers as STEM CREW members, who in turn led our after school programs as well as Girlstart's other out-of-school time programming.
+During the 2017-18 school year, Girlstart recruited and trained 196 STEM CREW members, who in turn led our after school programs as well as Girlstart's other out-of-school time programming.

 All interns gain intensive and sequential training and immersion in informal and inquiry-based (5E) classroom strategies and curriculum that are not available through their certification programs .